-- Cayenne pepper powder: This chili powder is much spicier than any alternative mentioned above, but cayenne pepper does have hints of smoke in its natural flavor.
-It’s a much hotter solution (30,000 to 50,000 SHU on the Scoville scale), so only opt for this if you love spice.
+Just know: It’s a much hotter solution than anything else on this list (30,000 to 50,000 Scoville heat units), so only opt for this if you love spice.
 Start with a third of the recommended smoked paprika amount in a recipe and move up from there.

 Part of the holy trinity of Mexican hot peppers, guajillo pepper is a staple in rich mole sauces.
 It has a natural smoky and slightly sweet flavor.
 Powdered, it can make an interesting substitution.
 Though, it’s not a sub-in that’s likely at your fingertips.

 And note, the heat of guajillo (2,500 to 5,000 Scoville heat units) is comparable to jalapeño (2,500 to 8,000 SHU).
 That level of spiciness may make guajillo. a no-go alternative for some.